jrbarclay37/PCam-Image-Classification/README.md

 - AUC: 0.945
 - Accuracy: 88%

-Our model was still

 This was data was far more challenging than the popular [MNIST dataset](https://www.tensorflow.org/datasets/catalog/mnist), so we should be satisfied with our 88% accuracy.
-However,
+However, in the real-world this is not good enough for full automated decision-making, but could be valuable in an AI assistance use-case where this aids the histopathologist by displaying the prediction and confidence.

 ## Model Deployment